alexkraj/sortingalgorithms/README.md

 ## Structure
-At the moment, each algorithm is
+At the moment, each algorithm is implemented in its own folder, along with an .sh script that runs and tests the algorithm.

 ## Going forward
 - Choose a tool to do documentation for python